Shiven-2007/Sudoku/README.md

 <p>
   This sudoku solver can accept sudokus in 2 ways, either from a .csv (comma separated values) file or get it directly from the user via the terminal. <br>
+  To input sudoku as a list, enter 1, but to use a csv input 2
 </p>

 ## How to use normal input: